10 Fall Activities to Get You Moving and Out of the House

 1. Outdoor Art

 Try buying a cheap set of paints or canvas, and express your artistic side.
-Sit at least six feet apart from everyone while you work on an art project separately.
+Sit next to or apart from everyone while you work on an art project separately.
 Make sure to talk, laugh and joke!

 2. “Sit and Stitch” Knitting or Crochet Circle